Benefits of Using a Realtor to Sell Investment Property

 The Realtor that you select to sell your investment property should have intimate knowledge of the local market.
 Since they deal with selling property on a daily basis, they will have a general idea of what your property will be able to sell for.

-In an attempt to set a more accurate price, the Realtor with gather three or four comparable properties that have sold in the area, ideally within the last six months.
+In an attempt to set a more accurate price, the Realtor will gather three or four comparable properties that have sold in the area, ideally within the last six months.
 They will use these comparables as a barometer to adjust the sale price of your property up or down.

 You want to get the highest price possible for your property, but you also do not want it to sit on the market for too long that it becomes a stale listing because it is priced too high.
 You also do not want to price it too low and leave money on the table.
 The Realtor will hopefully be able to price your property correctly.